Average Sensitivity of Graph Algorithms: Introduction

 Since a centrality measure assigns real values to vertices, they studied the relative change of the centrality values upon removal of random edges.
 As our focus in this work is on graph algorithms, our notion~\eqref{eq:randomized-sensitivity} measures the Hamming distance between solutions when one removes random edges.

 \paragraph{Differential privacy.} \emph{Differential privacy}~\cite{Dwork:2006dw} is a notion closely related to average sensitivity.
-It considers a neighbor relation over inputs and asks that the distributions of outputs on neighboring inputs are similar.
+Assuming the existence of a neighbor relation over inputs, the definition of differential privacy requires that the distributions of outputs on neighboring inputs are similar.
 The variant of differential privacy closest to our definition of average sensitivity is edge differential privacy introduced by Nissim et al.~\cite{Nissim:2007} and further studied by~\cite{Hay:2009a, GLMRT10,Karwa:2012,Kasiviswanathan:2013,Karwa:2014,Raskhodnikova:2016}.
-Here, the neighbors of a graph $G=(V,E)$ are defined to be $\{G-e\}_{e \in E}$.
-Then for $\eps > 0$, we say that an algorithm is \emph{$\eps$-differentially private} if for all $e \in E$,
+Here, the neighbors of a graph $G=(V,E)$ are defined to be ${\{G-e\}}_{e \in E}$.
+For $\eps > 0$, we say that an algorithm is \emph{$\eps$-differentially private} if for all $e \in E$,

 for any set of solutions $\mathcal{S}$.